metaory/iconify-picker/README.md

 Visit our [documentation site](https://yourusername.github.io/iconify-picker/) for detailed usage instructions and examples.

-Here’s a **README template** for an **Autonomous Mode Component**—tailored to your standards.
+Here's a **README template** for an **Autonomous Mode Component**—tailored to your standards.
 It emphasizes declarative usage, minimalism, browser-native behavior, and styling flexibility.

 # `<iconify-picker>`